-To celebrate the release of 'Toy Story 4' two whole months ago, we have finally got round to ranking all 21 of Pixar's marvellous films.
+To celebrate the release of 'Toy Story 4' earlier this year, we have finally got round to ranking all 21 of Pixar's marvellous films.
 Hooray!

 When Pixar was given funding by Steve Jobs in 1986 – until then called the Graphics Group, part of the LucasFilm computer division since 1976 – it started a journey that redefined the possibilities for feature length animation.
 The company with the cheeky desk lamp logo subsequently unleashed a run of movies – perhaps the greatest run of movies ever produced by one studio, and that includes Disney – that told stories that have inspired us, moved us, made us laugh, made us angry, have often – too often – broken our hearts.
 Their story is unprecedented.
 Their vision is peerless.